DIO-sys/modulation_toolkit/README.md

 ## Related

 - [spectrum_analyzer](https://github.com/timodagoat/spectrum_analyzer) — the project that started this.
 Passive RF observation at 40 MSPS on the same hardware.
 Built to understand what was in the air.
-This project builds what puts meaning into it.Sonnet 4.6 LowClaude is AI and can make mistakes.
-Please double-check responses.
+This project builds what puts meaning into it.